radixdlt/radix-transaction-manifest-extension/README.md

 This is a Visual Studio code that provides a number of useful language features to Radix transaction manifests, adding features such as:

 * ID Validation.
-* Syntax Highlighting.
+* Hover information and examples for instructions.
-* Syntax Diagnostics.
+* Syntax Highlighting & Diagnostics.
 * Formatting.
 * Snippets for common instructions.
 * and more!